E (New York City Subway service): Changes in Brooklyn service

 On June 28, 1956, the Long Island Rail Road's Rockaway Beach Branch reopened as the IND Rockaway Line after being converted for subway service, and E service was extended from East New York to Rockaway Park or Wavecrest (now Beach 25th Street) during weekday rush hours.
 During non-rush hours, service was provided by four-car shuttles between Euclid and Rockaway Park or Wavecrest.
 Three weekday E trains leaving 179th Street between 6:54 and 7:27 a.m. were cut at Euclid Avenue, with one half of the train running to Far Rockaway, and the other half going to Rockaway Park.
 After the end of the morning rush hour, several trains terminated at East New York, before going back into Manhattan-bound service before the afternoon rush hour.

 On September 17, 1956, rush hour E service was cut back to Euclid Avenue when Rockaway service was replaced by the A train.
 The A and E later switched southern terminals again, and on September 8, 1958, the E began running to Far Rockaway and Rockaway Park during rush hours, with some trips terminating at Euclid Avenue.
 During weekday off-peak hours, separate shuttles operated from Euclid Avenue to Far Rockaway and Rockaway Park.
 At the same time, round-robin service began during weekend and late night service, because of the low ridership at these times.
 These trains would run from Euclid Avenue to Rockaway Park, and then reverse and run to Far Rockaway, before returning to Euclid Avenue.

-The operation of eleven-car trains ended on August 18, 1958, because of operational difficulties.
+The operation of eleven-car trains ended on September 8, 1958.
+While the schedule had included the continued operation of 11-car trains, with two conductors, that was cancelled after a labor arbitrator ruled that all trains could run with a single conductor.
+Operational difficulties were also a factor in the elimination of 11-car trains.
 The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the train operators had a very small margin of error to properly platform the train.
 It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.
-To make up for the loss of eleven-car trains, two short-run trains during rush hours from 71st Avenue were added on the E and F.
+To make up for the loss of eleven-car trains, two short-run trains from 71st Avenue were added on the E and F during rush hours.

 On October 11, 1958, round-robin service ceased operating on weekends, being by replaced by shuttles running from Euclid Avenue to either terminal in the Rockaways.
 Round-robin service continued to operate late evenings, late nights, and early mornings.
-From October to June, round-robin service started at 6:40 p.m. leaving Euclid Avenue, and from June to October, the service began at 9:44 p.m. from Euclid Avenue.
+From October to June, round-robin service started at 6:40 p.m. leaving Euclid Avenue, and from June to October the service began at 9:44 p.m. from Euclid Avenue.